digipolisantwerp/web_aspnetcore_deprecated/README.md

 For exceptions that do not derive from **BaseException** the **Error** property will be empty.
 The **ExceptionInfo** contains the result of the exception ToString() method.
 The **Exception** property of the logged message is not filled by default.
 If you also want to log the exception object you can set the **LogExceptionObject** property to true on the **ApiExtensionOptions**.

+### Disabling the global exception filter

+The exception handling makes use of middleware that handles exceptions and an MVC exception filter.
+The Mvc exception filter handles exceptions that occurs in the Mvc context.
+The middleware handles all other exceptions that are thrown in the pipeline.
+In some case you might want to disable the Mvc exception filter but want to keep the exception middleware to handle exceptions.
+You can set the **DisableGlobalExceptionFilter** property on the **ApiExtensionOptions** to disable the Mvc exception filter.

 ## Using the API extensions